mattvenn/fpga-dvid-ice/README.md

 # Current status

-* differential lines are working
+* differential DDR lines are working
 * can set different clocks speeds for testing (need lower clock for my scope)
 * can't get generate loop to work to create the differential DDR blocks